-- It is the candidate's responsibility to notify the test site of their approved accommodations before scheduling their test date so that the test site can coordinate the accommodation. - The RN Test Observer/Knowledge Test Proctor will see special notes of the approved accommodations that need to be allowed for the candidate during testing.
-RN Test Observers check the check-in sheet (list of candidates testing in the event) the day before a test event.
+- It is the candidate's responsibility to notify the test site of their approved accommodations before scheduling their test date so that the test site can coordinate the accommodation. - The RN Test Observer/Knowledge Test Proctor will see special notes on the check-in sheet (list of candidates testing in the event) regarding the approved accommodations that need to be allowed for the candidate during testing.